 Avoiding injury while running or jogging

-Running or jogging is often the preferred method for those looking to trim their waistline; however, it can take its toll on your body in particular your joints, increasing your chance of injuries all the way from your feet, up to your neck.
-To help ensure your resolution doesn’t get halted because of injury, make sure you know the best styles and techniques for running or jogging.
+Running or jogging can be a great exercise; however, it can take its toll on your body in particular your joints, increasing your chance of injuries all the way from your feet, up to your neck.
+To help ensure you don't get halted because of injury, make sure you know the best styles and techniques for running or jogging.

 Examine your running style